 Quick Response Training Incentives

-Quick Response Training Incentives (QRT) is a customer-driven training program designed to assist new value-added businesses and provide existing Florida businesses the necessary training for expansion.
-The QRT program requires an average annual wage of at least 125% of county or state wages, whichever is lower.
+The Florida Quick Response Training grant program is designed to assist qualified relocating and expanding Florida businesses.
 This program is customized, flexible and responsive to individual company needs.
 Workforce Florida, Inc. is Florida’s innovative private-public partnership for competitive workforce incentives.

 Incumbent Worker Training Program

-Incumbent Worker Training (IWT) is a program providing training to currently employed workers to keep Florida’s workforce competitive in a global economy and to retain existing businesses.
-The program is available to all Florida businesses that have been in operation for at least one year prior to application and require training for existing employees.
+Incumbent Worker Training is a state program providing training to currently employed workers to keep Florida’s workforce competitive in a global economy and to retain existing businesses.
+The program is available to all for-profit Florida businesses in operation for at least one year prior to application and requires training for existing employees.
 Funded by the Workforce Innovation and Opportunity Act and administered by CareerSource Florida, this program was created to provide financial support upgrading the skills of full-time employees, while reducing training costs.

 Some of the tax advantages for being located in Florida include: